Zorra Total

 Zorra Total was a Brazilian television comedy broadcast by TV Globo.
-It was launched on March 25, 1999, and has been shown on Saturdays at 10p.m. since May 1999.
+It was launched on March 25, 1999, and has been shown on Saturdays at 10 p.m. since May 1999.

-Despite being audience leader in its exhibition schedule, Zorra is heavily criticized for its style of fool humor, and is considered by many as one of the worst programs on Brazilian television.
+Despite being popular, Zorra is heavily criticized for its style of foolish humor, and is considered by many as one of the worst programs on Brazilian television.

 Current parts

 Zorra Brasil Subway

 This part was created based in the Brazilian president, Dilma Rousseff.
 Here, a parody, called "Dilmaquinista" (Fabiana Karla) (a pun in Dilma and Maquinista [Portuguese for machinist]) drives a subway train.
 In the subway, there are a lot of people, representing the Brazilian people.
-Among them are the couple Valéria (Rodrigo Sant'Anna) and Janete (Thalita Carauta) (who is often called by Valéria a baboon, weird or American [since she aways says some English phrases during the comedy]).
+Among them are the couple Valéria (Rodrigo Sant'Anna) and Janete (Thalita Carauta) (who is often called by Valéria a baboon, weird or American [since she always says some English phrases during the comedy]).
 At the very end of the episode, she says, "Eu sou maquinista de primeira viagem, mas já estou pegando o jeito!"
 (I'm a beginner machinist, but I'm getting the hang of this!).